drwonky/discord-challenge-z80-mul/README.md

 # discord-challenge-z80-mul
 3 challenges to multiply numbers without mul operator, resulting in 3 opcode virtual machine for i286

+This isn't a One Lone Coder Challenge, it's a challenge I imagined in the same spirit as OLC.

+I came up with this challenge while watching Matt Godbolt discuss his SEGA Master System emulator, specifically the discussion of the z80 JS emulator where he noted the z80 doesn't have multiply or divide instructions.

  Objective:

  The Z80 processor does not contain multiply or divide instructions, how did